-Daptomycin for injection is compatible with 0.9% sodium chloride injection and lactated Ringer's injection.
+Reconstituted Daptomycin Powder for Solution for Injection/Infusion can be diluted with 0.9% sodium chloride injection or Lactated Ringer's injection.

-2.9 Incompatibilities
+2.7 Incompatibilities

-Daptomycin for injection is not compatible with dextrose-containing diluents.
+Daptomycin Powder for Solution for Injection/Infusion is not compatible with dextrose-containing diluents.

-Daptomycin for injection should not be used in conjunction with ReadyMED[®] elastomeric infusion pumps.
-Stability studies of Daptomycin for injection solutions stored in ReadyMED[®] elastomeric infusion pumps identified an impurity (2-mercaptobenzothiazole) leaching from this pump system into the Daptomycin for injection solution.
+Daptomycin Powder for Solution for Injection/Infusion should not be used in conjunction with ReadyMED® elastomeric infusion pumps.
+Stability studies of daptomycin solution stored in ReadyMED® elastomeric infusion pumps identified an impurity (2-mercaptobenzothiazole) leaching from this pump system into the daptomycin solution.

-Because only limited data are available on the compatibility of Daptomycin for injection with other IV substances, additives and other medications should not be added to Daptomycin for injection single-dose vials or infusion bags, or infused simultaneously with Daptomycin for injection through the same IV line.
-If the same IV line is used for sequential infusion of different drugs, the line should be flushed with a compatible intravenous solution before and after infusion with Daptomycin for injection.
+Because only limited data are available on the compatibility of Daptomycin Powder for Solution for Injection/Infusion with other IV substances, additives and other medications should not be added to Daptomycin Powder for Solution for Injection/Infusion single-dose vials or infusion bags, or infused simultaneously with Daptomycin Powder for Solution for Injection/Infusion through the same IV line.
+If the same IV line is used for sequential infusion of different drugs, the line should be flushed with a compatible intravenous solution before and after infusion with Daptomycin Powder for Solution for Injection/Infusion.